Pain Conditions and Non-Drug Interventions to Aid Pain Management

 A Brief Word on the Assessment of Pain

 There are different ways to describe and measure pain.
 Aside from considering the frequency, intensity, and duration of your pain sensations, we also want to consider how it impacts your daily living.
 When you perceive that your pain is moderate to severe and is affecting your quality of life more than it should, psychological consultation is a necessary aspect for your pain management treatment team.
-To help you identify ways that pain can impact daily living, I invite you to complete the PROMIS Scale for Pain Interference:
+Pain can impact daily living in ways such as completion of household tasks, socializing/having fun, and activities that contribute to quality of life.

 Available Pain Treatments and Self-Management